nexiality/documentation/userguide/UnderstandingProjectStructure.md

           Nexial!

 # Add spaces to the key
-key with spaces = This is the value that could be looked up with the key "key with spaces".
+key=with spaces = This is the value that could be looked up with the key "key with spaces".

 # If you want your property to include a backslash, escaped it by another backslash
 path=c:\\wiki\\templates